azieren/DevEv-BackEnd/README.md

 - Toys tracking in 2D
 - 2D-3D Projection of head/wrist location and toys locations

+The annotation tool for visualizing and modifying head/wrists/attention is availbale publically on [here](https://github.com/azieren/DevEv)

 ## Installation

 1. Create and Activate Environment then Clone the Repository: